 The Learning Resource Center (LRC) is located on UNC Charlotte campus, 3rd floor of the College of Health and Human Service building.
 The LRC facilities simulate a hospital, home and primary care settings, and includes the Marilyn Greene Smith Living Learning Laboratory, equipped to simulate a home setting.
 It is fully equipped for students to practice clinical nursing skills at all levels of nursing practice that may occur with diverse clients across the lifespan.

 “The simulation labs are amazing."
 “They allow us to practice our skills on a seemingly live simulator before real patients.
 We can develop our skills and work out any challenges we may have before getting to a human." -Devin Yates '18

 “Through the use of the simulation labs I gained comfort and skills pertaining to direct patient care.
 The greatest dilemma many new grads encounter is when to act.
 What I learned as a student and new graduate is that there is book knowledge and then there are skills.” -Shieka Pharr '16

 Certified Healthcare Simulation Experts

-The School of Nursing (SON) currently employs three Certified Healthcare Simulation Experts (CHSE).
+The School of Nursing (SON) currently employs two Certified Healthcare Simulation Experts (CHSE).
 According to the Society for Simulation in Healthcare, there are fewer than 1,200 Certified Healthcare Simulation Experts in the United States.

 Benefits of Simulation